bambooforest/APY313_Spring2023/case_studies/multiple_linear_regression/README.md

     ## Multiple R-squared:  0.9796, Adjusted R-squared:  0.9795
     ## F-statistic: 1.19e+04 on 2 and 495 DF,  p-value: < 2.2e-16

+How to interpret the results?

+- The `Call` tells us what we’ve done.

+- The `Residuals` reports the residuals and if they are centered roughly around zero with similar spreads on either side, then the model is likely a good fit for the assumption of heteroscedasticity.

+- The regression `Coefficients` of the model show the `Intercept` in the first row, i.e., the y-intercept in the regression equation.
+This allows us to predict the values of the dependent variable:

+> > > heart disease = 15 + (-0.2*biking) + (0.178*smoking) ± e

 The estimated effect of biking on heart disease is -0.2 and the estimated effect of smoking is 0.178.
+In other words:

-For every 1% increase in biking to work, there is a correlated 0.2% decrease in the incidence of heart disease.
+- For every 1% increase in biking to work, there is a correlated 0.2% decrease in the incidence of heart disease.

-For every 1% increase in smoking, there is a 0.178% increase in the rate of heart disease.
+- For every 1% increase in smoking, there is a 0.178% increase in the rate of heart disease.

-The standard errors for these regression coefficients are very small, and the t statistics are very large (-147 and 50.4, respectively).
+The standard errors for these regression coefficients are very small, which shows how much variation there is around the estimates of the regression coefficent.

+The t(est) statistics are very large (-147 and 50.4, respectively) – the
+larger the test, the less likely the results occurred by chance.
+A t-test is a statistical test used to compare the means of two groups.

 The p values reflect these small errors and large t statistics.

 For both parameters, there is almost zero probability that this effect is due to chance.

 Recall these data are fake!

-But what can we say about the relationship between biking and smoking on heart disease?
+So, what can we say about the relationship between biking and smoking on heart disease?

 ------------------------------------------------------------------------